JyotiM2005/counter-timer/README.md

 # counter-timer
-This is my first Git Repository
+This is my first Git Repository.
+Author - jyotimainwal